jkomoros/boardgame/storage/mysql/README.md

 Normally these strings contain the password, and so they shouldn't be checked into source control.
 They are generally configured in config.SECRET.json, in the storageconfig section.

+Currently the only db name that is supported is `boardgame`

 A few examples:

 Default for just a basic mamp installation